SkiBikePrint/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/Filamentalist/blob/9d7a90dc3dec40c67051558c80c616155eb8eba8/Assets/Tensioner_Assy.jpg" width="400" height="350">

    - 2.1 Lay the Tensioner Arm Right part on a flat surface.
 Slide the 608 bearing onto the bearing post.
-Place the Tensioner Arm Left part into the 608 bearing and rotate against the Tensioner Arm Right part making sure the alignment tab seats correctly at into the pocket at the bottom of the Tensioner Arm Right part.
+Place the Tensioner Arm Left part into the 608 bearing and rotate against the Tensioner Arm Right part making sure the alignment tab seats correctly into the pocket at the bottom of the Tensioner Arm Right part.
    - 2.2 Place a 3x18 FHCS (or x16, x12) through the bearing mount hole of the Tensioner Arm Left part and moderately tighten the screw into the Tensioner Arm right piece.
 Once installed verify that the bearing turns freely.
    - 2.3 Place a 3x18 FHCS (or x16, x12) through the hole in the Tensioner Arm Left part at the "nose" end and moderately tighten the screw into the Tensioner Arm right piece.
    - 2.4 Install the Tensioner Arm onto the Tensioner Mnt using a 3x18mm FHCS screw (or x16) .
 Tighten until snug and then back off until the arm rotates freely on the mount.